Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/locals.md

 # Locals
-Daedalus does not offer any local variables, which can quickly lead to problems with recursive functions.
+Daedalus doesn't offer any local variables, which can quickly lead to problems with recursive functions.
 Locals allows variables to be saved temporarily on a pseudo-stack.
 Locals is a very specific package.
 Person who works normally with Daedalus will never really need it.
-There is also the `final` function, which can be used to emulate something similar to the final-clause in Java.
+There is also the `final` function, which can be used to emulate something similar to the `final` clause in Java.

 ## Dependencies